 How to Make the Right Ceiling Fan Wiring Connections

-How to Make the Wiring Connections for a Ceiling Fan and Switch: Ceiling Fan Box Wiring, Wiring the Switch Box, Wiring a Ceiling Fan that is Replacing a Light Fixture.
+I replaced my ceiling fan and the switch and now it does not work, how do I check the wire connections?
+Ceiling Fan Box Wiring, Wiring the Switch Box, Wiring a Ceiling Fan that is Replacing a Light Fixture.

 Wiring a Ceiling Fan